AinulMr/Data-Exploration_COVID-19/README.md

 ![](https://github.com/AinulMr/DataAnalyst_Covid/blob/main/COVID-19%20Infection.png)

 #### COVID-19 Infection Count
-The data used is based on 2020 to 2023 and I showed the list top 20 countries with the highest COVID-19 Infection.
+The data used is based on 2020 to 2023 and I showed the list of the top 20 countries with the highest COVID-19 Infection.
 From this table, we can analyze:
   - France has the highest COVID-19 infection until 2023.
 There were 38,997,490 people infected with Covid-19.
   - Second place is South Korea with a number that is not much different from France.
 There were 34,571,873 people infected with COVID-19.
   - The last place is Saint Pierre and Miquelon has the lowest COVID-19 Infection at 3,426 people.